INNVTV/NetCore-Clean-Architecture/README.md

 Authorization is built into all Command related methods via MediatR

-### AutoMapper
+## AutoMapper
 AutoMapper Mappings are configured within the Core.Startup.AutoMapperConfiguration Class

 ## CosmosDB Document Partitioning Strategy
-Our strategy is to use **'_docType'** as our partition on an "Unlimited" CosmosDB collection.
+Our strategy is to use **'_docType'** as our partition on the CosmosDB collection.
 This project uses the SQL API for document management.

  * Account document _docTypes are named: **"Account"**
  * Platform document _docTypes are named: **"Platform"**